 - Understand the mechanics of ASO, and specifically creative optimization in iOS 15

-- Organize your thoughts around how you should set up your processes, teams and goals post iOS 15 – making order our of the chaos.
+- Organize your thoughts around how you should set up your processes, teams and goals post-iOS 15 – making order out of the chaos.

-A framework to thrive in your paid App Store
+How to optimize your paid App Store for iOS 15

 We broke down your paid App Store methodology into four main parts that make up a loop that could and should be iterated on ongoingly to drive further improvements and to avoid growth decay (the phenomenon where your messaging hasn’t been updated for too long and becomes outdated or less relevant for the audience and conversion rates start to erode).

-Phase 1: Planning your App Store custom product pages (CPPs)
+Phase 1: Plan your App Store custom product pages (CPPs)

 Before you even start, which product and geo you should start with?
 This is one of those questions where there will never be a one-size-fits-all solution.
 It depends on:

 - Whether you are working in a multi-product company or a single product one.

 - How global your marketing is, are you targeting the entire globe, or focused on a single country?

 - Which market and product is more strategic for the company?